 Messy fight awaits IS' next Syrian capital at Mayadeen

-As deliberations in Bill Cosby's sexual assault trial continue into a fourth day, nerves are frayed, patience is shot and no one is certain when it will all end.
 Lawmakers are returning to the Capitol and, they hope, to some semblance of normalcy a day after a rifle-wielding attacker opened fire on Republican lawmakers as they practiced for a charity baseball game.
+The family of an unarmed black man who was fatally shot by a white Oklahoma police officer has filed a wrongful death lawsuit in federal court against the acquitted policewoman and the city of Tulsa.

 Add your comments below